Vida (Luis Fonsi album): Critical reception

-Vida received a nomination for Best Latin Pop Album at the 62nd Annual Grammy Awards.
+Billboard named Vida one of the most anticipated albums of 2019, saying there would be "plenty of new ballads, which Fonsi sings predominantly in Spanish and delivers with an urban touch".

 Commercial performance

 In the United States, Vida debuted at number 18 on the US Billboard 200 with 22,000 equivalent album units and at number one on the Top Latin Albums chart and on the Latin Pop Albums chart.